gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-SCTP CRYPTO chunk capability is agreed by the peers at the initialization of the SCTP association, during that phase the peers exchange information about the protection engine availability.
+SCTP CRYPTO chunk capability is agreed by the peers at the initialization of the SCTP association, during that phase the peers exchange information about the protection engines available.
 Once the peers have agreed on what protection to use, the SCTP endpoints start sending SCTP Crypto chunks containing the initialization information related to the protection engine including the endpoint